Particular/docs.particular.net/nservicebus/rabbitmq/routing-topology.md

 ## Conventional Routing Topology

 By default, the RabbitMQ transport uses the `ConventionalRoutingTopology`, which creates separate [fanout exchanges](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchange-fanout) for each message type being published in the system and for each endpoint.
-This means that polymorphic routing and multiple inheritance for events is supported since each subscriber will bind its input queue to the relevant exchanges based on the event types that it has handlers for.

 ### Sending using Conventional Routing Topology